whateveritech/libqct/README.md

 ## what is the difference between png and qct
 - png is a lossless image file, commpressing RGBA values so it could be large in size.
 - png take lot of time en/decoding.
-## other features of qct
+## other features after beta of qct
-- storing Exif on extended header.
+- storing Exif on the extended header.
+- en/decrypting the image file.